-Within the EU, based on both user requirements and the needs of IP offices, the Office and its partners will continue to improve the convergence of existing tools and practices, ensuring interoperability and the maximisation of their effectiveness and benefits to users.
+Through voluntary participation, the new cooperation model that the trade mark legal reform enshrines, and which puts users at the centre (as they were in the Cooperation Fund Management Board), will require growing open networks with User Associations to ensure that users' needs are at the heart of the projects.
+Based on both user requirements and the needs of IP offices, the Office and its partners will continue to improve the convergence of existing tools and practices ensuring interoperability and the maximisation of their effectiveness and benefits to users.
 The results of this work will contribute to the consolidation of the landscape of IT solutions left by the successful Cooperation Fund with the next generation of tools.

-Regarding practices, the Office will continue to bring together experts from all IP offices in the EU and users of the IP system represented by User Associations, to engage in joint efforts to establish common examination practices on specific matters across the EU.
+Regarding practices, the Office will continue to bring together experts from all EU IP offices and users of the IP system represented by User Associations, to engage in joint efforts to establish common examination practices on specific matters across the EU.
 The direct benefit of this activity to end users will be a significant reduction in indirect costs through enhanced legal certainty and increased transparency.
-The end result will be the establishment of standards that will enable the IP offices in the EU to share the way they deliver their practices and services to end users.
+The end result will be the establishment of standards that will enable EU IP offices to share the way they deliver their practices and services to end users.